-Maps are deceptive — especially flat ones.
+Maps are deceptive—especially flat ones.
 Although educators have made some headway in resolving the dissonance between the world that maps perceive and the real one, you needn't wait for that to happen to have your mind blown.
-Indeed, all you need to do is consider these 9 shocking facts about distance to shatter any illusions you have about travel.
+Indeed, all you need to do is consider these 9 shocking facts about distance, including the distance from Japan to California, to shatter any illusions you have about travel.

 Miami Is Closer to Brazil Than It Is to Washington State